Skip to content

 Free download: The 6-step checklist to implementing a data management framework

-There are various kinds of data sets that corporations have within their ecosystem.
+Corporations have various kinds of data sets within their ecosystem.

-Some of the data sets are structured, some are unstructured, for example word documents, PDF documents, PowerPoint spreadsheets – all of these are classified as unstructured data.
+Some of the data sets are structured, and some are unstructured.
+For example, Word documents, PDF documents, and PowerPoint spreadsheets are all classified as unstructured data.

 Circa 80% of the world’s data right now is unstructured.
 In addition, there are structured databases like relational databases where data sets are organised in a more normalised format.

-Data intelligence starts with organising your data, then classifying it and after that extracting information from that data or rather data points which give new insights or meaning to your data.
+Data intelligence starts with organising your data, classifying it, and then extracting information from that data, or rather data points, that give new insights or meaning to your data.

-This kind of information extraction is done using various machine learning models or fuzzy matching using custom ontologies and taxonomies.
+This kind of information extraction uses various machine learning models or fuzzy matching using custom ontologies and taxonomies.

-Why is data intelligence particularly important in the content of regulations and compliance policies?
+Why is data intelligence particularly important in the context of regulations and compliance policies?

-There are various use cases that corporations are trying to solve in a compliance and regulatory environments.
+Corporations are trying to solve various use cases in compliance and regulatory environments.

 Regulated industries have heavy reporting needs before compliance bodies.
-Typically, there are 4 use cases that are common in regulatory environment:
+Typically, four use cases are common in the regulatory environment:

 2. Enabling regulatory compliance.
-For example, for GDPR there may be a request to remove all personally identifiable information the organisation doesn’t have consent for.
+For example, for GDPR, there may be a request to remove all personally identifiable information the organisation doesn’t consent to.

 There are various ways to make use of data-driven intelligence applications.

-For example, the EPA – the Environmental Protection Agency in the agro-chemical space – has come out with the EPA 2035 goal to stop et all mammalian testing.
+For example, the EPA—the Environmental Protection Agency in the agrochemical space—has set a 2035 goal to stop et al. mammalian testing.

-And it becomes more and more important to have these kind of intelligent data platforms built so that companies are able to comply with such regulations.
+It becomes increasingly important to build these intelligent data platforms so that companies can comply with such regulations.

 How do we help our customers achieve data intelligence?

-We have a lot of tools as well as services that we have built, which makes it easier for organisations to collate their data, extract information from their data, then organise and store the data in proper indexes, on top of which you can build custom visualisations tailored to specific needs.
+We have built many tools and services that make it easier for organisations to collate their data, extract information from their data, organise and store the data in proper indexes, and build custom visualisations tailored to specific needs.

-This approach improves the quality of data so that users are able to search and find this information using their domain vocabularies, as well as share this information with downstream analytics applications or reporting applications.
+This approach improves the quality of data so that users can search for and find information using their domain vocabularies and share it with downstream analytics or reporting applications.

-Essentially it makes the data more structured, which then allows one to easily report on the data to regulatory bodies.
+Essentially, it makes the data more structured, which allows one to report on the data easily to regulatory bodies.

-We have built connectors for common repositories like SharePoint and common BLOB storage like S3, which also enables more downstream use cases like data science and data analytics on extracted data.
+We have built connectors for common repositories like SharePoint and common BLOB storage like S3, enabling more downstream use cases like data science and data analytics on extracted data.

 This approach allows us to build a data-centric application quickly.